openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 #### Item State
 * Item states, reported back to Alexa, are formatted based on their [item state presentation](https://www.openhab.org/docs/configuration/items.html#state-presentation) definition if configured.
 This means you can control the precision of number values (e.g. `%.1f °C` will limit reported temperature value to one decimal point).
+* For items that don't have a state, these can be configured as not retrievable, automatically when the item is set as `autoupdate=false` or by using metadata parameter `itemStateRetrievable=false`.
+In that case, Alexa will not retrieve the given item state, and when a command is issued against that item, the requested state will be returned back without checking the current state in openHAB.
+If using this feature in a group endpoint, keep in mind that all associated items will need to be configured to either report or not report a state, otherwise the Alexa integration for that endpoint will be broken.

 #### Item Unit of Measurement
 * With the introduction of the [unit of measurement](https://www.openhab.org/docs/concepts/units-of-measurement.html) concept, the item unit can be automatically determined for thermostat and temperature using that feature, removing the need of having to set the metadata scale parameter for each of the relevant items or groups.